Aethiuss/Aethiuss/README.md

 Feel free to drop me a message at **aethius@proton.me**

 ## 🌈 Fun Fact:
-When I’m not coding, you can find me sipping coffee ☕ and exploring nature 🌿 on weekends.
+When I’m not coding, you can find me sipping coffee ☕ and exploring nature on weekends 🌿.

 Thanks for stopping by!
 Let's create something amazing together! 🚀